 Why This Matters

 Don't just memorize plot summaries or famous speeches.
 Instead, understand what concept each play best illustrates.
 An essay prompt asking about Shakespeare's treatment of political legitimacy calls for different examples than one about personal transformation or the costs of ambition.
-Know which plays pair together thematically, and you'll be able to construct sophisticated comparative arguments that demonstrate real analytical depth.
+Know which plays pair together thematically, and you'll be able to construct comparative arguments that demonstrate real analytical depth.

 Legitimacy and the Right to Rule

-Shakespeare repeatedly interrogates what makes a ruler legitimate—is it bloodline, divine appointment, or the ability to govern effectively?
+Shakespeare repeatedly interrogates what makes a ruler legitimate.
+Is it bloodline, divine appointment, or the ability to govern effectively?
 These plays expose the tension between inherited authority and earned authority, showing how challenges to legitimacy destabilize entire kingdoms.

 Richard II